daytonaio/daytona/README.md

 So, we took everything we learned and decided to solve these issues once and for all as a fully open-source project.
 Our goal was to create a single binary that allows you to set up a development environment anywhere you wish, completely free, and finally fulfill the promise that many have attempted to make.

-## Why Daytona?

-Daytona is a radically simple open source development environment standard.
-It automates the entire process; provisioning the instance, reading the configuration and executing it, setting up prebuilds, attaching your local or a Web IDE, and adding a fully qualified domain name to the dev environment to share and collaborate.

-Daytona builds upon a decade and a half of experience of the team responsible for pioneering the Cloud IDE movement.
-This expertise encompasses the development of IDEs and orchestrators from scratch, facilitating the provision of instant cloud development environments.
-By integrating modern technologies and advancements with this historical knowledge,  Daytona is committed to eradicating the "works on my machine" syndrome once and for all.

-More information on the [Daytona](https://daytona.io/) website.

 ----

 ## Features